Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Numerical Experiments with Semi-Synthetic Data

+We compare all methods summarized in Table~\ref{tab:methods-summary}, including three high-probability (HP) calibration methods, the FDR-based conformal approach, and two reference benchmarks, all evaluated using the same fitted survival and censoring models.

+The HP methods are: \emph{HP-Pointwise} (Section~\ref{subsec:pointwise}), which greedily selects the largest feasible threshold using pointwise upper confidence bounds; \emph{HP-Uniform} (Section~\ref{subsec:uniform}), which constructs simultaneous confidence bounds via Gaussian-multiplier perturbations with 1000 draws; and \emph{HP-LTT} (Section~\ref{subsec:ltt}).
+These methods share a common threshold grid defined by 200 quantiles of the calibration score distribution and rely on pointwise risk estimates based on asymptotic delta-method approximations, with a fallback to empirical Bernstein bounds when fewer than 10 patients are selected.
+Unless stated otherwise, all HP methods use a significance level of $\delta = 0.10$, and we also examine sensitivity to this choice.

+The \emph{FDR-Conformal} method (Section~\ref{sec:fdr}) tunes the time-shift parameter $\gamma$ using the training data as described in Supplement Section~\ref*{app:fdr-risk}.
+To align with the other calibration approaches and the interpretation of Theorem~\ref{thm:fdr-risk}, this method abstains whenever a bootstrap estimate of $\mathbb{P}(|\widehat{\mathcal{S}}|>0)$ falls below $0.9$.

+Unless specified otherwise, all four methods use the same event-time IPCW approach, to simplify the comparison.
+To mitigate instability from extreme censoring, the weights are winsorized at the 99th percentile within the calibration data set.

-For comparison, we also include two additional benchmarks: a \emph{model-based} baseline, which treats the predicted survival probabilities as if they were exact and selects the largest subset of test patients with average predicted survival above $0.90$, using both training and calibration data for model fitting; and an ideal \emph{oracle} that uses the true generative survival function $S^\star(t \mid x)$ to select the largest subset with 90\% average survival, representing the best achievable performance under perfect knowledge of the data-generating process.
+For reference, we also report results for two benchmarks: the \emph{model-based} baseline, which treats predicted survival probabilities as exact and selects the largest subset with average predicted survival exceeding $0.90$ (using both training and calibration data for model fitting), and an \emph{oracle} benchmark that uses the true generative survival function $S^\star(t \mid x)$ to select the largest subset achieving 90\% average survival, representing the best attainable performance under perfect knowledge of the data-generating process.

-Unless specified otherwise, all IPCW-based methods use the same event-time weights, to simplify the comparison.
-To mitigate instability from extreme censoring, the IPCW weights are winsorized at the 99th percentile within the calibration split.